Page Not Found

 Published:

-How does the way that public officials are selected affect how they represent their constituents?
-Do elections facilitate representation relative to indirect appointment?
-Municipal clerks in the New England states provide an ideal setting to explore these questions, as they 1) are essential government actors, 2) serve in full-service local governments with few overlapping jurisdictions, and 3) vary in the methods through which they are selected.
-To understand clerks’ attitudes vis-a-vis their constituents, we conduct an original online and mail survey of municipal clerks in five New England states.
-Our findings suggest that elected clerks are more public service-oriented and are more attentive to constituent concerns, but that there is little difference in substantive ideological, partisan, or policy representation between selection methods.
-Our analysis provides some of the clearest evidence to date on the relationship between the extensive margin of elections and representation, and provides a model for future exploration of additional offices and dimensions of representation.
+Does electing or appointing public officials affect how they represent their constituents?
+Municipal clerks in the New England states provide an ideal setting to explore these questions, as they are essential government actors, serve in full-service local governments with few overlapping jurisdictions, and vary selection methods.
+We conduct an original online and mail survey of municipal clerks in five New England states.
+Our findings suggest elected clerks are more public service-oriented and attentive to constituent concerns, but there is little difference in substantive ideological, partisan, or policy representation between selection methods.
+Our analysis provides clear evidence of the relationship between the extensive margin of elections and representation, providing a model for future exploration of additional offices and dimensions of representation.

 Recommended citation: Marsh, Wayde Z.C., Olson, Michael P., Reeves, Andrew, and Duffin Wong, Jordan.
 (2024).
 "Elections and Representation in American Municipal Administration: Evidence from Five New England States".